GoogleChrome/web.dev/src/site/content/en/blog/idle-detection/index.md

 {% Aside %}
   Initially, idle detection was gated behind the notifications permission.
-  While many, however, not all, use cases of this API involve notifications, we have decided to gate it behind a dedicated idle detection permission.
+  While many, but not all, use cases of this API involve notifications, the Idle Detection spec editors have decided to gate it behind a dedicated idle detection permission.
 {% endAside %}